 Some of the attractions require reservations so it’s important to check which require pre-booking and which are walk-ups we try to mark out which require a booking but be sure to check the small print on the Go San Antonio Page to be sure.
 Pre-Booking does not count as an activation, the pass is only activated when you arrive and scan the pass.

 Is the Go San Antonio Explorer Pass Right for Me?

-There is a lot to see and do in the City which is essentially free, such as visiting the Alamo, the incredible River Walk, Visiting the Cities parks, and marveling at the colonial architecture.
-Maybe you are here for the incredible food science or just waning to experience the real Texas vibe of the City, possible as part of a Texas Triangle Road Trip.
+There is a lot to see and do in the City which is essentially free, such as visiting the Alamo, the incredible River Walk, Visiting the city’s parks, and marveling at the colonial architecture.
+Maybe you are here for the incredible food science or just want to experience the real Texas vibe of the City, possibly as part of a Texas Triangle Road Trip.